What is Engineered Hardwood? 12+ Facts You Should Know

 Species and Colors

-Whether you want the versatility of oak, the depth of birch, or the brightness of hickory, there’s a type of wood suited to you.
-You can also choose eco-friendly and renewable species like bamboo or cork.
+Whether you want the versatility of oak, the depth of birch, or the unique character of hickory, there’s a type of wood suited to you.
+The color of the floor is determined by the stain, as well as the species of wood.

 The authentic look of rustic textures is really popular right now, and engineered hardwood delivers on that front.
-Take your pick of hand-scraped, wirebrushed, or distressed planks to enhance your space.
+Take your pick of unique textures to enhance your space:

-And don’t worry about those intentional scratches getting messed up by the trials of everyday life.
-With a thick enough wear layer, your designer textures will remain intact and looking brand new.
+Don’t worry about those intentional scratches getting messed up by the trials of everyday life.
+With a thick veneer layer and scratch-resistant finish, the texture of the wood will remain intact.